vyadh/indexedmap/README.md

 secondary index can be added on demand to provide fast lookups by providing the indexing strategy via a simple Java 8 lambda expression.

-This is inspired by [ScalaSTM][1]'s `IndexedMap`, but for single-threaded usage.
+This is inspired by [ScalaSTM][1]'s `IndexedMap`, but most suitable for single-threaded usage.
 It could also serve as a migration path towards ScalaSTM if multi-thread usage is later required (ScalaSTM provides an alternative Java-friendly API).
+IndexedMap can be used in a multi-threaded context, but this looses any serializable transaction isolation capability.

 The intended use-case is to manage state for applications that have a fast, single threaded event processor for queries and updates.
-Practically this will usually mean a workload where operations are short-lived, or where long-running operations can be run externally to the state management.
+Practically this will usually mean a workload where operations are short-lived, or where long-running operations can be run separately to the state management.

-Some form of optional multi-threaded capability may be added in the future, but this will loose any serializable transaction isolation capability.

 Dependencies
 ------------